Point of View

 The Point

 None of this is about replacing how CRE brokerage works.
-The relationships, the market knowledge, the ability to read a room — those are still what close deals.
+Relationships and market knowledge are still what close deals.
+The ability to read a room hasn't been automated.
 What these tools do is remove the operational overhead that makes experienced brokers less effective than they should be.

 See how Station CRM works for retail leasing brokers in NYC.